On the Frobenius fields of abelian varieties over number fields: Introduction

 the associated $p$-adic Galois representation.
 For $v\ndivide p\mathfrak{N}$, it is unramified at $v$.
 Let $F(A,v)$ be the splitting field of the characteristic polynomial of $\rho_{A,p}({\rm Frob}_{v})$.
 As $(\rho_{A,p})_{p}$ is a compatible system of Galois representations, $F(A,v)$ is a number field independent of $p$, referred to as the Frobenius field associated to the pair $(A,v)$.

 Let $M$ be a number field and $S_{A,M}$ a subset of finite places $\Sg_{K}$ of $K$ given by

-When $A$ is a simple CM abelian variety, the Frobenius fields are a subfield\footnote{More precisely, the Frobenius fields are a subfield of the CM endomorphism field $K$ given by $\alpha^{\Phi'}\in K$ for some $\alpha\in K'$ for the reflex CM type $(K',\Phi')$.} of the corresponding CM field (cf.~\cite{Sh}).
-For a set of places of Dirichlet density one, the Frobenius fields equal a fixed subfield of the CM field up to isomorphisms.
+When $A$ is a CM abelian variety, the Frobenius fields are a subfield\footnote{More precisely, the Frobenius fields are a subfield of the CM endomorphism field $K$ given by $\alpha^{\Phi'}\in K$ for some $\alpha\in K'$ for the reflex CM type $(K',\Phi')$.} of the corresponding CM field (cf.~\cite{Sh}).
+Moreover, for a Dirichlet density one subset, the Frobenius fields equal a fixed subfield of the CM field.

-In this article we consider dependence of the Frobenius fields $F(A,v)$ on the place $v$ for non-CM simple abelian varieties.
+In this paper, for non-CM abelian varieties $A$, we consider dependence of the Frobenius fields $F(A,v)$ on the place $v$.
 To state the results, we recall the following notion.
 For $S \subset \Sg_{K}$, the upper Dirichlet density ${\rm ud}(S)$ is given by